 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-If no specification is indicated, the shares will be voted (1) "for" the election of each of the nine nominees for directors set forth in this proxy statement, (2) "for" the approval of the Amended and Restated 2012 SOP, (3) "for" the approval of the compensation of our named executive officers for fiscal 2012, (4) to hold an advisory vote on the compensation of our named executive officers on an annual basis, (5) "for" the proposal to ratify the appointment of Rosenberg Rich Baker Berman & Company, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2013, and (6) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.
+If no specification is indicated, the shares will be voted (1) "for" the election of each of the eleven nominees for director set forth in this proxy statement, (2) "for" the approval of the compensation of our named executive officers for the fiscal year ended December 31, 2018, (3) "one year" on the proposal to determine the frequency of say-on-pay, (4) "for" the approval of the Stock Incentive Plan, (5) "for" the ratification of the appointment of Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2019 and (6) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.